 - Energy Planning and Analysis

-- ✓ LEED/Sustainable Design Services
+- LEED/Sustainable Design Services

-- ✓ ADA Design Services
+- ADA Design Services

 - Education and Training

-25. FIRMS FROM SECTION C INVOLV ED WITH THIS PROJECT (1) FIRM NAME (2) FIRM LOCATION (City and State) (3) ROLE RS&H Jacksonville, FL Energy Analysis and Planning b.
-(1) FIRM NAME (2) FIRM LOCATION (City and State) (3) ROLE
+25. FIRMS FROM SECTION C INVOLVED WITH THIS PROJECT (1) FIRM NAME (2) FIRM LOCATION (City and State) (3) ROLE a.
+RS&H Jacksonville, FL Energy Analysis and Planning (1) FIRM NAME (2) FIRM LOCATION (City and State) (3) ROLE b.

-F. EXAMPLE PROJECTS WHICH BEST ILLUSTRATE PROPOSED TEAM'S QUALIFICATIONS FOR THIS CONTRACT (Present as many projects as requested by the agency, or 10 projects, if not specified.
+(Present as many projects as requested by the agency, or 10 projects, if not specified.
 Complete on Section F for each project.)